hashicorp/terraform-provider-google/README.md

 See the [Google Provider documentation](https://www.terraform.io/docs/providers/google/index.html) to get started using the Google provider.

-We also maintain 'google-beta' provider for preview features, and features at a beta [launch stage](https://cloud.google.com/products#product-launch-stages).
+We also maintain the 'google-beta' provider for preview features and features at a beta [launch stage](https://cloud.google.com/products#product-launch-stages).
 See [Provider Versions](https://www.terraform.io/docs/providers/google/provider_versions.html) for more details on how to use `google-beta`.

 Upgrading the provider